 The hall is lined with articulated maple panels designed to disperse sound waves evenly throughout the space.
 Variable acoustic curtains can be deployed at the touch of a button to change the acoustic setup of the room.
 This allows the room to adjust to the needs of a 40 piece orchestra, a jazz quartet or a single lecturer.

 Twenty foot high walls allow ample space and complete flexibility for the display of art.
 The second level of the gallery is more intimate in nature and will display special items and the college's permanent collection, much of which has been donated.
 Natural light from a slot skylight gently illuminates the room to enhance the overall experience in the gallery.

 The theatre/lecture hall has 120 seats and is designed as a thrust theater to enhance the audience's connection with the performance or lecture.
 The configuration allows for unlimited set-up flexibility for performances, while also working very well as a lecture and instructional space.

 The walls are 12 inches thick and all surfaces are isolated from one another to prevent sound transfer.
 The floor is designed with one slab floating over the structural concrete deck to ensure minimal sound bleed from one floor to another.

-Where Water Comes Together With Other Water, by well-known Portland artist Lucinda Parker, is 40 feet long and 10 feet tall.
+Where Water Comes Together With Other Water by Portland artist Lucinda Parker is 40 feet long and 10 feet tall.
 After extensive research into the local area, Parker chose to create a piece that represents the confluence of five rivers in our region.
 The mural was included in the construction funds, as the Washington State Arts Commission requires that one half of one percent of any state facility be dedicated to art.